 To download MAKER for academic research use or to access an existing academic or commercial license, please visit our Registration Page.

 To download the current MAKER distribution for academic research use we ask you to register with a valid e-mail address.
 We are asking for this information so that we can keep track of new users for generating usage reports for funding agencies.
 Your e-mail address will be used for creating an anonymous aggregate count of MAKER users and will not by used for any other purposes.
 Your e-mail will not be shared or made public in any way and we won't even subscribe you to our mailing list - you can do that seperately.

-MAKER supports a web based interface, and a version of MAKER has been installed online that users can try via a web browser.
+A version of MAKER has been installed online with a GUI that users can try via a web browser.
 The MAKER Web Annotation Service (MWAS) can be accessed using the link below.
-Please be aware that job submission size is limited, so if you need to run large jobs, you will want to install MAKER locally.
+This is one way to try out the capabilities of MAKER before installing it locally.
+Please be aware this version is for demo and educational purposes, so job submission size is limited.
+You will want to install MAKER locally for production purposes.

 Documentation for the MAKER project can be found included in the MAKER distribution, and is included on this website as well with links below.

-Send mail to the maker-devel list (members only - sign up above).
+Send mail to the maker-devel mailing list (members only - sign up above).

 Having fun with MAKER?
 Proudly sport your new annotation addiction with some MAKER bling!